 Earnest Wilbur Fields, beloved father and former professor of Ozark Christian College, passed away May 7, 2019, after a short illness.

-To send flowers in memory of Wilbur Fields, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Wilbur Fields, please visit our Heartfelt Sympathies Store.

 Wilbur was born in 1926 in Hugoton, Kansas.
 His father was a Dust Bowl-era farmer and his mother was a school teacher.